mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 ### 3.3.7 Adding a design property

-It would be nice to provide the developer with some pre-definded styles that he can use for the group box.
+It would be nice to provide the developer with some pre-definded styles that can be used for the group box.
 Let's create three style classes for the group box based on the brand colors success, warning and danger.

 1. Open **test/MxTestProject/theme/styles/native/app/custom.js** and append the following constants at the end of the file: